Autoencoder vs Variational Autoencoder (VAE): Differences, Example

 The autoencoder results in latent space such as the following where each point is a representation of encoding of an image which when decoded results in same or new images.

-• The distribution of points are non-symmetrical.
-Thus, there is a challenge in how do we go about selecting a point to create images we desire.
+• The distribution of points is non-symmetrical.
+Thus, there is a challenge in how do we go about selecting a point to create the images we desire.

 • Some types of images get encoded over a very small area and others over a larger area.
 Thus, if a point is sampled randomly in the embedding space, it is more likely to create an image which looks like the type of images encoded over larger area.

-• There are areas called as holes with no points between the images of different types.
-Thus, if a point is randomly picked up from this empty space, it is not certain whether the desired images will get created.
-Autoencoder has no way to ensure that the points in the latent space are continuous in nature.
+• There are areas called holes with no points between the images of different types.
+Thus, if a point is randomly picked up from this space, it is not certain whether the desired images will be created.
+Autoencoder has no way to ensure that the points in the latent space are continuous.

-As the number of dimensions increase, the above issues become more amplified.
-This is where variational autoencoders come into picture.
+As the number of dimensions increases, the above issues become more amplified.
+This is where variational autoencoders come into the picture.
 They help address the issues not dealt by the vanilla autoencoders.

 What are Variational Autoencoders (VAE)?